The seven-day Feast of Booths (“Tabernacles”), the last of the Lord’s Feasts, has an odd feature—an eighth day.

 So when the Jews picked up stones, it was because they understood His “I am” as an utterance of the Name of God.

-And now we rejoin the story in John 8-9 as we followed it last time.
-I’ll summarize.
 As Jesus left the temple after this discussion, He encountered the man born blind.
-He reiterated the claim, “I am the Light of the World” (John 9:5), then applied a mud-and-spit mask to the man’s eyes.
-Jesus sent him to wash at the Pool of Siloam, specifically—the very pool from which the priests drew water for their ritual the night before.
+He reiterated the claim he had made the day before, “I am the Light of the World” (John 9:5), then applied a mud-and-spit mask to the man’s eyes.
+Jesus sent him to wash at the Pool of Siloam, specifically—the very pool from which the priests drew water for their elaborate ritual the night before.
 The man “went away and washed, and came back seeing” (John 9:7).

 Yeshua demonstrated the truth of His claims by using the WATER of the same sacred pool to give LIGHT to the eyes of a man born blind!